budak7273/ArmorModules/README.md

 A couple of extra details on the non-trivial portions:

+- The Shield, Power, and Fuel bars (from top to bottom) correspond to the percentage values to their left, and will display `---%` when the suit can't hold any.
 - The Fuse Indicator will be green when the suit is operating as normal, orange when Overdrawing, and red when Rebooting
 - The Intensity of Change indicators are arrows that show how much their respective stat is currently changing.
 The more significant the change, the more chevrons.
 - The Suit Mode Indicators inform you of the following: